johnstel/AzureNetworkLab/readme.md

 <b>az ad user list</b>
 </pre>

-The following is an example output from the previous command (do not use these object IDs - use your own!!):
+The following is an example output from the previous command (do not use these object IDs):
 <pre lang="...">
 [
   {